In our recent post about how we do engineering leadership here at HubSpot, we shared our philosophy about what engineering leaders should focus on.

 2. Foster a sense of team and mission.

 HubSpotters consistently rank their team and co-workers as their favorite thing about working at HubSpot.
-This doesn’t happen by accident; building strong teams with cohesive social bonds takes a massive amount of forethought and work.
+This doesn’t happen by accident; building strong, inclusive teams with cohesive social bonds takes a massive amount of forethought and work.
 But that forethought and work is an integral part of leading a team, because having strong teams is paramount to our success as a company.
 Evidence has shown time and time again that teams who work well together are happier, more productive, and retain better.